brianchandotcom/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 - *liferay-sample-theme-css-1*

-	Extend a theme's CSS with a CSS that uses `styled` as its base theme.
+	Extend a theme's CSS that uses `styled` as its base theme.

 - *liferay-sample-theme-css-2*

-	Extend a theme's CSS with a CSS that uses `unstyled` as its base theme.
+	Extend a theme's CSS that uses `unstyled` as its base theme.

 - *liferay-sample-theme-css-3*

-	Extend a theme's CSS with CSS that uses a frontend-token-definition.json file.
+	Extend a theme's CSS that uses a frontend-token-definition.json file.

 - *liferay-sample-theme-css-4*